top of page

 Heat Pump Water Heaters

-Natural gas burning water heaters have been the most popular type in California for greater than the past half century.
+Water heaters that run on natural gas (a.k.a. "fossil gas" or "methane gas") have been the most popular type in California for more than the past half century.
 This is because, until recently, the only alternative to gas water heaters - electric resistance water heaters - cost around four times as much to operate.
-Because standard electric ("electric resistance") water heaters are so energy wasteful, the CA energy code (Title 24) does not allow them except where they are replacing a like unit.
+And because standard electric (i.e. "electric resistance") water heaters are so energy wasteful, the CA building energy code (Title 24) does not allow them except where they are replacing a like unit.

 HPWH Considerations: